My Role: Wireframes, Testing, and Launch

 Platform: Desktop and Mobile

-Georgia Aquarium needed a single resource page to house everything from press releases and visitor information to deep dives on featured animals.
-Previously, all this information was scattered throughout the site via conventional search, but there was no hub to house the pages with their varying content.
+Georgia Aquarium needed a solution to house everything from press releases and visitor information to deep dives on featured animals.
+Previously, all this information was scattered across the site via conventional search, with no hub to centralize the pages and their content.
+By housing all this content into a Resource Center users could successfully find whatever information they needed to plan a visit, learn about new exhibits or take a deep dive into the world of piranhas.

 I led the redesign of Georgia Aquarium’s Resource Center, informed by user and stakeholder research, with a focus on a frictionless user experience and a reduction in customer support requests.
-Visitors to the new landing page can now filter their searches by topic and media type, and see what the aquarium offers at a glance on a single page.
+Visitors to the new landing page can now filter their searches by topic and media type and, at a glance, see what the aquarium offers.

-To prepare for scalability and support future content and SEO strategy, we brought the "newsroom" and "media center" from a third-party location to the Georgia Aquarium's site.
+To prepare for scalability and support future content and SEO strategy, we migrated the "newsroom" and "media center" from a third-party platform to the Georgia Aquarium site.

 Functionality Across Devices: Both desktop and mobile experiences offer visitors ease of use to find the resources they need.

-Users could now complete more robust searches, with filtering options with improved UI that seamlessly blends into existing branding.
-Content was also assigned a topic for quick filtering, with a visual tag for visual reference
+Users can now run more robust searches with filtering options, and the UI seamlessly blends into existing branding.
+Content was also assigned a topic for quick filtering, with a visual tag for visual reference.

-Optimized Search: Users can now filter and fine-tune their search by exploring topics and filtering by media type.
+Topics and Types: Users can now filter and refine their search by topic and media type.

-By offering a single source for all Georgia Aquarium updates and relevant news items visitors could find the information they need, quickly and easily.
+By offering a single source for all Georgia Aquarium updates and relevant news, visitors can quickly and easily find the information they need.

 Visual Updates: Content was formatted to visually reflect the Aquarium’s site, with new UI styles created for visual polish.

-With the addition of long-form content for specialized topics, from how to plan a day at the Aquarium to featuring a specific animal at the Aquarium, users could immerse themselves in topics via a pillar pages, with navigation that presented content easy to navigate.
+With the addition of long-form content for specialized topics, from how to plan a day at the Aquarium to featuring a specific animal at the Aquarium, users could immerse themselves in topics via pillar pages, with navigation that presented content easily.

-Let's Get Specific: The pillar page template allows long-form content, with a sticky table of contents so visitors don’t lose their place while geeking out on all things aquarium.
+Let’s Geek Out: The pillar page template allows long-form content, with a sticky table of contents so visitors don’t lose their place while geeking out on all things Aquarium.

 Within the first three months, the Resource Center had: